-I am a pulmonologist and critical care physician at Massachusetts General Hospital and a research fellow at the Harvard Medical School Department of Health Care Policy, working under the mentorship of Dr. Anupam Jena (HCP, MGH) and Dr. Taylor Thompson (MGH) while practicing critical care medicine at MGH.
-I perform health services and large database research using econometric methods, focusing on physician behavior, resource utilization, and health care policy, with special interest in the intensive care unit.
-I am currently expanding my research skills as an MPH candidate in Quantitative Methods at the Harvard T.H.
-Chan School of Public Health.
+I am a pulmonologist and critical care physician at Massachusetts General Hospital, Instructor of Medicine at Harvard Medical School, and a Teaching Associate at the HMS Department of Health Care Policy.
+I perform health services and large database research using econometric methods, focusing on the use of natural experiments to study physician behavior, resource utilization, and health care policy, with special interest in the intensive care unit.
 Through my work, I hope to find opportunities to create higher value and more equitable health care for everyone.
-I'm originally from Washington, D.C., and I obtained my B.S. in Statistics from the University of Michigan, M.D. from Dartmouth Medical School, and completed my clinical training as an internal medicine resident at Boston University Medical Center, a Chief Resident in Quality and Safety at BUMC and VA Boston, and my clinical pulmonary and critical care medicine fellowship at MGH and BIDMC.
-I hold board certifications from the American Board of Internal Medicine in Internal Medicine, Pulmonary Medicine, and Critical Care Medicine.
+I'm originally from Washington, D.C., and I obtained my B.S. in Statistics from the University of Michigan, M.D. from Dartmouth Medical School, M.P.H. in quantitative methods at Harvard, and completed my clinical training as an internal medicine resident at Boston University Medical Center, a Chief Resident in Quality and Safety at BUMC and VA Boston, and my clinical pulmonary and critical care medicine fellowship at MGH and BIDMC.
+I hold board certifications from the American Board of Internal Medicine in Internal Medicine, Pulmonary Diseases, and Critical Care Medicine.